dtraychev/ff_edge_tst/README.md

-# Firefox minimal Tree Style Tab
+# Firefox Edge
+A Firefox config for Edge like view with side tabs.

 This is my custom setting of userChrome and TST config based on [FlyingFox](https://github.com/akshat46/FlyingFox).